vagtsi/java-modularization/guicejavamodule/README.md

   }
 ```
 to get automatically registered at the appropriate `ExtensionRegistry`.

+The actual service implementations of each plugin are hidden in their `internal` packages.
+Only the package containing Guice module class and any exposed interfaces need to made accessible to other modules with the `exports` definition in the module descriptor.
+The access to these internal classes is even not possible with reflection as tested within the application code on trying to instantiate an object of class `ExampleCoreServiceImpl` located a not exported package of the module `greeting-core`.

 At runtime we get following injector inheritance.
 The `SystemInjector` is not created in this example but would be the choice for providing any system services to be injected in real world scenarios:
 ![Injector hierarchy](doc/injector-hierarchy.png "Injector hierarchy")